top of page

 • FREE History walking tours on the original site and also showcasing the older buildings on the current site from a safe and legal distance.

-In 2016 I was awarded the City of Ipswich Medallion in recognition of the valuable contribution made over some time to the Ipswich community.
+In 2016, I was awarded the City of Ipswich Medallion in recognition of the valuable contribution I made over time to the Ipswich community.
 In 2019, I received the Queensland Emergency Service Volunteer Pin from the Queensland Government and assisted with its design on the Emergency Volunteer Advisory Forum.
 Certificate of Appreciation for 5 years of loyal and valued service to the community through Marine Rescue Brisbane as a radio and rescue crew member.
 Former QLD/NT Division committee member and member of the Australasian Institute of Emergency Services (AIES)

 279071098_10161610818026521_9190161529545652564_n.jpg